rusty-bits/octool/README.md

  - `modified_` will be added to the begining of the saved file unless you are already working on a `modified_` file
  - the saved file will be checked with `ocvalidate` for any errors

+'V' `Version` - Capital V - change the version of OpenCore that will be checked against and used in the `OUTPUT` EFI

 'ctrl-x' `cut` - remove the highlighted field or section from the plist

 'y' `yank` - copy the highlighted field or section (included for those vim users used to 'y' for copying)